akashdh11/FriendlyChat/README.md

 # FriendlyChat

-This repository contains code for the FriendlyChat project Try the app by installing app-debug.apk from above repo
+This repository contains code for the FriendlyChat project.
+Try the app by installing app-debug.apk from above repo

 ## Overview